 Tamar Pataraia is an Associate Professor at the University of Georgia and a member of the Civil Council on Defense and Security, Georgia.
 She is also a member of the Editorial Board of Connections: The Quarterly Journal.

 E-mail: pataraiat@gmail.com

 Ivane Kechakmadze is an Assistant Professor at Ilia State University, Tbilisi, Georgia.
 A physicist by education, he has worked as a statistician since 1994, specializing in multivariate regression models and factor and cluster analysis.

-E-mail: vano\ke@yahoo.com
+E-mail: vano ke@yahoo.com

-Shorena Lortkipanidze is a PhD candidate at Tbilisi State University.
-She is a member of the Civil Council on Defense and Security, Georgia.
-Shorena lectures at Tbilisi State University and the University of Georgia.
-She is also a World Bank-IFC International Accountability Mechanism mediator/dispute resolution specialist.
+Shorena Lortkipanidze is a co-founder and board member of the Civil Council on Defense and Security.
+Since 2008, Shorena has been lecturing at Tbilisi State University.
+She has also worked for the Minister of Foreign Affairs of Georgia and as an adviser to the defense and security committee of the Parliament of Georgia.
 E-mail: slortkipani@gmail.com

-Tata Makhatadze is a member of the Civil Council on Defense and Security, Tbilisi, Georgia.
+Manana Makhatadze is a member of the Civil Council on Defense and Security, Tbilisi, Georgia.
 E-mail: tata.makhatadze@gmail.com